jarmokivekas/tuamk-thesis/annex/usrp-setup-notes.md

 on Ubuntu examples can be located at `/usr/lib/uhd/examples` as well as `/usr/share/gnuradio/examples/uhd`.

-To test your installation, move to the `/usr/lib/uhd/examples` directory and execute the benchmark_rate pregram
+To test your installation, move to the `/usr/lib/uhd/examples` directory and execute the benchmark_rate program

     ./benchmark_rate --rx_rate 10e6 --tx_rate 10e6

+# Calibrating IQ sample balance

+sun the command

+# Spectrum Sensing

+The gnu radio example have python script that can be used for simple monitoring:

+    ./usrp_spectrum_sense.py  791000000 821000000